 Based on its diversified portfolio and leveraged activities, R-Logitech's leading position within the global bulk & breakbulk sector is foreseen to show signs of significant growth, both organic and via strategic acquisition.

 FINANCING

-The company's main European subsidiaries are financed via a long term Term Loan B structure.
-The group's bond issue was extended until June 2024 in a noteholders' meeting vote on March 29, 2023.
+The company's main European subsidiaries are financed via a Long Term Loan B structure.
+The Group's notes due June 2024 were extended until September 2026 in a noteholders' meeting vote held in June 2024.